Mexico competition watchdog approves Aeromexico-Delta joint venture

 A spokeswoman for Delta said the company could not comment on Cofece’s approval until the government review process formally concludes.

-Mexico’s Senate last week approved an air transport deal with the United States that was a prerequisite to the Aeromexico and Delta joint venture.
-The agreement will allow airlines to open new routes between the two countries and will permit an unlimited number of flights.
+Mexico’s Senate last week approved an air transport deal with the U.S., which was a prerequisite to the Aeromexico and Delta joint venture.
+The agreement will allow airlines to open up new routes between the two countries and will permit an unlimited number of flights.

-Reporting by Cyntia Barrera and Veronica Gomez in Mexico City and Jeffrey Dastin in New York; Editing by Bernard Orr and Dan Grebler